Open-Quant/openquant/README.md

 4. **backtester** - assesses profitibility of a given strategy under various scenarios
 5. **deployment team** - integrate strategy code into production line

-## Here are some of our values:
+## Here is what we believe:

-1. Financial Machine Learning tools should be availalbe for free
+1. Financial Machine Learning tools should be available for free
 2.
 3.
 4.
 5.